MTG/DCASE-models/README.md

 </pre>

-# DCASE-models
-DCASE-models is a python library that aims to be a general structure to define, train and evaluate models for [DCASE](http://dcase.community/) related problems.
-The idea is to have a modular and easy-to-use library to rapid prototype experiments.
-Regarding this, we create a class based structure for the different stages related to a classifier of audio signals: feature extractor, data generator, scaler and the model itself.
-The library uses librosa for feature extraction and keras for the classifier, but given the modularity, the user can use other platforms.
+DCASE-models is an open-source Python library that provides classes useful for rapid prototyping solutions for [DCASE](http://dcase.community/) related problems, with a particular emphasis on deep--learning models.
+The library has a flat and light design that allows easy extension and integration with other existing tools.

 ## Installation instructions
 We recommend to install DCASE-models in a dedicated virtual environment.
 For instance, using [anaconda](https://www.anaconda.com/):